NeoktaLabs/lottery/docs/09-indexer.md

 Optional analytics-only event:
 - `TicketsPurchased(buyer, count, totalCost, totalSold, rangeIndex, isNewRange)`

 > Analytics events MUST NOT be used for accounting, eligibility, or user balances.
+> Any indexed ticket counts are informational only and must be confirmed on-chain.

 ---